We know you love the music in season 5 of The Fosters.

 Which season 5 track is your favorite?
 Let us know in the comments.

-Stream the latest episodes of The Fosters here on Freeform.
+Catch all your favorite episodes of The Fosters on Hulu.